auditOne/documentation/markdowns/Importance_of_choosing_the_right_validator.md

 # Why is it important to choose the right validator?

 It might be overwelming when it comes to choosing the right validator to delegate your crypto tokens to as the number of validators keeps growing.
 We will try to make that decision a little easier for you by dividing them in different categories.
-In that way, with a little research of yourself, you can choose the validator that fits your needs!
+But what might even be more important is that, with a little research of yourself, you should choose a validator that fits your needs best!

 In general, there are only a few categories to distinct the different types of validators. <br>
 Each one of them have there own advantages and disadvantages.